To add 5 more years of high-quality to later life

 We hope you are inspired by this mission.
 These are ambitious goals.
 And it will take time to solve all of these problems.
 However, they are problems that have to be solved, as they have a major impact on the most important needs of hundreds of millions of people.
 As with our other missions (in mental health and for places hard-hit by automation and globalisation) we will stick to this mission over many years until we feel that the problems are solved.

 Zinc programmes work by bringing together the right mix of creativity, entrepreneurship, science, technology and empathy for users.
 We are looking for the best 50 Founders in the world to tackle this mission.
 That will include clinicians, engineers, financial services experts, creative designers, researchers, serial entrepreneurs, product managers, NGO innovators, life scientists, care managers, and others.

-Recruitment is now open, please apply here.
+Recruitment is now open; please apply here.
 We recognise some applicants need certainty about the programme at an early date.
 If you would like an offer by:

-in April please apply by March 15th
+April, please apply by March 15th

-in May please apply by April 15th
+May, please apply by April 15th

-in June please apply by May 15th
+June, please apply by May 15th

 If you would like to find out more please attend one of our weekly Meet & Greets sessions or contact us on firstname.lastname@example.org.